-The number of greyhounds euthanased to in the first three quarters of this financial year suggests that the year total will be similar to or higher than in 2021/22 (Figure 6).
+The number of greyhounds euthanased to in the first three quarters of this financial year suggests that the year total will be similar to 2021/22 (Figure 6).

-The proportion of greyhounds euthanased for medical reasons (not at race meetings) has remained relatively stable over three years, while the proportion euthanased for behavioural reasons continues to decline (Table 4, Figure 6).
+The proportion of greyhounds euthanased for medical reasons (not at race meetings) has remained relatively stable over three years, while the proportion euthanased after the failure of rehoming attempts and for behavioural reasons continues to decline (Table 4, Figure 6).